redhead/diploma-thesis/RESTful_vs_CQRS_and_DDD__.md

 2. It uses a general-purpose update command, and so the aggregates would become CRUD-like (regardless of individual events).
 3. This tightly couples the UI with the command handling on the server, which is an implementation detail of CQRS.
 Also, if the REST interface is used by clients other than the UI, it lays a lot of unnecessary knowledge on them.

-To resolve the issue, it was decided to ask on StackOverflow for help \cite{stackoverflow}.
-One other proposition was
+To resolve the issue, it was decided to ask for help on StackOverflow \cite{stackexchange}.
+One of the commenters suggested a method which was chosen for the refactoring in the end.
+The effects of the method were described in~\ref{revising-the-rest-interface}~\nameref{revising-the-rest-interface}.
+It is based on an idea (source \cite{puless-rest}) that PUT requests do not capture intents of the tasks and so, the various tasks should be represented as individual resources that support only a POST method.
+This resulted in modifying the REST interface.

-This one I don't like at all: In the request to the server I would specify in the headers which command to use, because the UI is still task based (but communication is done via REST).
-However it will fail in any other use of REST communication (e.g. in external apps) as they are not bound to change only the one field in one request.
-Also I bring quite a big coupling into the UI, REST, and ES-based backend.
+Later, I came across another article \cite{cqrs-rest} that addressed the same issues.
+The suggested idea was to specify the command name in the `Content-Type` header of a request.
+Although, the article provided reasons for this method, it still lays a lot of domain knowledge on the clients and exposes the internal implementation of the server.
+So, the REST interface of Integration Portal stayed as described.